neondatabase/website/content/docs/data-types/array.md

 We'll look at some commonly used functions below.

 **Length of an array**

-We can query the num of categories each product has been tagged with:
+We can query the number of categories each product has been tagged with:

 ```sql
 SELECT name, array_length(categories, 1) as category_count